Welcome to my curriculum page for classical guitar

 Important factors to consider with “grades”

 - There are no grades in music – Play music and play it well.
-Pros play from all levels and when they play a grade 2 piece it’s a amazing.
-Grades are simply helpful for finding material that won’t exceed your technique ability.
+Pros play from all levels and when they play a grade 2 piece it’s amazing.

-- Stay within a level and play from lower levels – Students should stay at the same level for a long time and also play music from lower levels.
-I will often have a grade 4 student play a lot of grade 2 pieces to learn to play musically and confidently.
+- Stay within a level and lower – Students should stay at the same level for a long time and also play music from lower levels.
+I have my grade 4 students play a lot of grade 2 pieces!

-- Performing well – When you see a student perform well, they might have worked on that piece for a whole year or more.
-They will have played the piece in lessons and masterclass each week and for friends, family, and smaller concerts.
+- Performing well – When you see a student perform well, they might have worked on that piece for a whole year, played in lessons, masterclass, and for friends, family, and smaller concerts.
 They’ve had success and failure and worked through it.
 So maintain your “concert” pieces while practicing other material.

 - Ambition vs goals – All your ambition and goals should be related to playing music well rather than progressing to the next grade.
 I’d rather hear a student play a grade 2 piece well than hear them play a grade 4 piece poorly.
 Find good music that just happens to be at your technique level.